hxlnt/Resources/README.md

 - [How to use Blob storage from node.js](https://azure.microsoft.com/en-us/documentation/articles/storage-nodejs-how-to-use-blob-storage/): Upload, retrieve, and delete blobs in a node.js application.
 - [Node.js apps: what’s the difference between installing npm packages locally and globally?](http://www.bartread.com/2014/02/17/whats-difference-locally-globally-installing-npm-packages/): "Global packages are for anything that you need to access from the shell.
 By contrast local packages are for using within your apps."
 - [npm Documentation](https://docs.npmjs.com/getting-started/): Official documentation and getting-started guide for npm.
 - [oled-js](http://meow.noopkat.com/oled-js/): A library for interacting with an OLED via Javascript.
+The code repository is on [GitHub](https://github.com/noopkat/oled-js).
 - [Project Oxford for Node](https://github.com/felixrieseberg/project-oxford): Use Face API, Emotion API, and Computer Vision API in a node project.

 ------